transition-zero/tz-osemosys/docs/model.md

 Optional parameter, defaults to 1.

 `renewable_production_target` `({region:{year:float}})` - OSeMOSYS REMinProductionTarget.
 Minimum ratio of all renewable commodities tagged in the include_in_joint_renewable_target parameter, to be produced by the technologies tagged with the include_in_joint_renewable_target parameter.
 Optional parameter, defaults to `None`.

-## Examples
+## Loading/constructing a model

 ### From dicts

-A simple example of how a Runspec object might be created directly from provided data is below:
+A simple example of how a Model object might be created directly from provided data is below:

 ```python
 from tz.osemosys import (